zach-morris/argdb_scraper/README.md

 The scraper uses a swiss cheese kind of model.
 Using all the metadata possible, we look for matching games by a specified key, if a match is found then the metadata is populated, if not hopefully a match is found in the next source.
 The more sources we use the better our chances of finding a match and the maximum amount of metadata possible (which is the goal for ARGDB, to generate a static database file for each game with a conglomerate of metadata from each source)
 ![ARGDB Scraper Model](https://i.imgur.com/j7m25WY.png)

 As a nice side effect, I've used this scraper to generate IAGL game xml files.
+Thats likely what you'll use it for too.

 One key part of the main scraper is that it does *not* pull metadata from the internet at runtime (I have other scripts that do that).
 Pulling data from the net for a full game set as I'm sure you're aware is painfully slow.
 The data for this scraper is all available locally, and in many cases already parsed into the correct format and saved as json cache.